HandrewOltenish/Godot_Projects/Readme.md

 58. Still on mobile version: implementing a simple camera rotation system that rotates the player model alongside it.
 59. Working on camera movement.
 Implemented left-right view.
 Next step is to rotate the character model accordingly.
 60. Working on fixing an error where CharacterBody3D's rotation values can not be modified.
+61. Added camera rotation around Y axis on PC.
+It is connected to the player model, so it follows it when the model is moving.
+I observed on the Mobile version of Treearock that in order to fully control camera attributes from the CharacterBody3D Script, the Camera3D *must* be added as a child node inside the Character3D Scene itself, not anywhere else.